 How to add multiple stops to your Uber trip

 To add more than one stop to your Uber trip, start on the Home screen and tap the “Where to?” box, then tap the plus (+) sign next to the text entry box.
 You can add up to 2 additional stops, for a total of 3 stops.
-If you make a mistake, tap the X next to a stop to remove a stop.
+If you make a mistake, tap the X next to a stop to remove that stop.

 How to add another stop after your trip has started